New England governors asking for $500M in emergency funds for heating assistance

 This week, all six New England governors wrote to congress asking for at least $500 million in emergency funds to help fund the serious growth in home energy bills.
 The governor’s thanked congress for their commitment to the Low Income Home Energy Assistance Program, which helps many residents get through the winter.

-Homeowners and renters who do not exceed 60% the state’s estimated median income can apply for fuel assistance through the assistance program.
-The governor’s noted in the letter that keeping warm is challenging for New England, with some of the country’s oldest homes and an especially cold climate.
+Homeowners and renters who do not exceed 60% of the state’s estimated median income can apply for fuel assistance through the assistance program.
+The governors noted in the letter that keeping warm is challenging for New England, with some of the country’s oldest homes and an especially cold climate.

 Stephen Huntley, the executive director of the Valley Opportunity Council, said, “People are concerned, people are very nervous, the farmer’s almanac has come out saying it’s going to be a cold and snowy winter, that was pretty well publicized, and then you double the price of oil and people are really concerned.”